1 Wire Pi

 The 1-Wire® port is based around a DS2482-100 I2C to 1-Wire® bridge device.
 The DS2482-100 provides bi-directional protocol conversion between the I2C port on the Raspberry Pi and any attached 1-Wire® slave devices.
 An ESD Protection Diode is used to protect the 1 Wire Pi and Raspberry Pi from electrostatic spikes on the 1-Wire® port.
 Connections to the 1-Wire® port can be made through the RJ-12 socket or the solder points on the PCB.
-For details on configuring and using the 1-Wire® port on your Raspberry Pi click here.
+See our KB page for configuring and using the 1-Wire® port on your Raspberry Pi.

 A 5V input port is also provided allowing you to use an external power supply on the 1-Wire® interface, reducing the load on the Raspberry Pi.
 If you choose to use the external 5V input please remove the jumper on the board to isolate the Raspberry Pi 5V bus.